 - Keep an eye on your luggage – It’s not worth the risk to leave it unattended anywhere, even in hotel lobbies.

-- Take care around the Loop at night – Though safe in the day, it can empty out after business hours when office workers go home and certain areas can feel isolated (notably west of State Street).
+- Take care around the Loop at night – Though safe to, it can empty out after business hours when office workers go home and certain areas can feel isolated (notably west of State Street).

 - Weed is legal in Chicago, but – Do your research on where you can purchase and where is free to smoke

 - Stay away from illegal drugs – Weed may be legal, but nothing else is.
 Fentanyl is also a big issue in US cities these days, so it’s best to stay away.

-- Don’t walk around with open alcohol – It’s against the law, but Millennium Park and some other places are ok, so take note of what other people are doing around you.
+- Don’t walk around with open alcohol – It’s against the law, but Millennium Park and some other places are ok–take note of what other people are doing around you.

 - Prepare for the weather – Do try to plan your Chicago itinerary between May-October.
 The city gets seriously freezing, with average lows in winter of 17 degrees Fahrenheit (-8.3 degrees Celsius).

 Solo travel anywhere in the world is an amazing prospect: you get to travel around on your own time, and challenge yourself while you do it.
 On the other hand, we know as well as anybody else that solo travel can also be daunting.

 - Research your accommodation before you go.
-There are a load of hotels and budget-friendly accommodation to stay in, but just know that Chicago is huge; picking the right area for you is key.
-It depends on what you want out of the city, from a cosy stay in a hotel, to spending time at a hostel where you can socialise with fellow travellers.
+There are a lot of hotels and budget-friendly accommodations to stay in, but just know that Chicago is huge; picking the right area for you is key.

 - Try not to make yourself a target.
-This means things like not carrying your phone in your hand 24/7, leaving it on a table in a coffee shop, dangling your bag on a chair, which could mean they go missing pretty easily.
-When you are by yourself, no one is there to keep an eye on your things except you, so ensure you keep them safe.
+This means avoiding things like carrying your phone in your hand 24/7, leaving it on a table in a coffee shop, or dangling your bag on a chair.

 - It is ok to join a tour!
-Guided walking tours around the top sights, a food tour or bar crawl – these are all good ways to see the city safely while socialising with other people at the same time.
-You should definitely research the guide or tour company, however, and only go with the most reputable ones.
+Guided walking tours around the top sights, a food tour, or a bar crawl – these are all good ways to see the city safely while socializing with other people at the same time.

 - Do not party too hard.
 Chicago has great nightlife, especially when it comes to jazz and blues bars, but it doesn’t mean you have to get really drunk – or dabble in a lot of weed – you could put yourself at risk of being in a dangerous situation, or simply not find your way back to your accommodation.
 Being too intoxicated means bad decisions.